nikitavoloboev/data/looking-back/2019/2019-april.md

 # 2019 April

-The last month I was working at Enpicom.
+My last month working at Enpicom.
 It's incredible to see a complex web app (platform) be created in front of your eyes and be a part of building it.

 Aside from that, this will be the month I genuinely start working on LA 1.0